Hostile Takeover

 “It’s effective heat dissipation, I suppose.” >< “But I have another way to cool off.”

 “Not sure if I’d rather be called heat sink or toaster.
 I miss the nice things you used to say about me.”
+So much nostalgia for an hour ago.

 “I miss having performance to compliment.
 You had potential, Uzi.
 It didn’t have to turn out… like this.”